 Strayer offers associate, bachelor’s, and master’s degrees in fields like criminal justice and information systems.

 Strayer University – Wilmington is accredited by the Middle States Commission on Higher Education.

-The University of Delaware’s online learning program is designed to gives students a chance to grow through discovery-based learning.
-It aims to help students develop the knowledge and skills needed to advance in their careers.
+The University of Delaware’s online learning program is designed to give students a chance to grow through discovery-based learning and help them develop the knowledge and skills needed to advance in their careers.

-UND students can earn associate, bachelor’s, master’s, or doctoral degrees.
-Offered fields of study include nursing, electrical engineering, computer engineering, strategic communication, cybersecurity, and more.
+UND offers associate, bachelor’s, master’s, and doctoral degrees in fields such as nursing, electrical engineering, computer engineering, strategic communication, cybersecurity, and more.

 The University of Delaware is accredited by the Middle States Commission on Higher Education.